 1981 Charles Strouse, Lee Adams, and Michael Stewart revisit the characters from their hit musical Bye Bye Birdie with the sequel Bring Back Birdie, opening at the Martin Beck Theatre.
 Despite the return of Chita Rivera in the role of Rose, the show fails to live up to its predecessor, and closes after 4 performances.

-1991 At the Westside Arts Theatre Off Broadway, some budding talent will emerge at the opening of And the World Goes 'Round, a musical revue featuring the songs of John Kander and Fred Ebb.
+1991 At the Westside Arts Theatre Off-Broadway, some budding talent emerges at the opening of And the World Goes 'Round, a musical revue featuring the songs of John Kander and Fred Ebb.
 The production was conceived by Scott Ellis, Susan Stroman, and David Thompson, and stars Robert Cuccioli, Karen Mason, and Karen Ziemba.

 2002 Alan Manson dies at age 83.
 The Broadway actor left the stage for the armed forces in World War II and landed a gig in the wartime show This Is the Army.
 He later played Ziegfeld to Streisand's Funny Girl on Broadway.